 Step by Step Procedure for Section 8 Company Registration

-3Memorandum of Association and Articles of Association: After the approval of name, memorandum of association and article of association will be drafted and filed with the RoC including the other documents in the E-Form INC 12.
-The memorandum of association and articles of association subscription pages will be signed by every subscriber by mentioning their occupation, description, address and name in the presence of minimum one witness who can attested the signature and mentions his occupation, description, address and name etc.
+3Memorandum of Association and Articles of Association: After the name approval, memorandum of association and article of association will be drafted and filed with the RoC including the other documents in the E-Form INC 12.
+The memorandum of association and articles of association subscription pages will be signed by every subscriber by mentioning his or her name, address, occupation and description in the presence of one witness who will attest the signature.

 Application for incorporation of the company (Form.
 No INC – 7) is to be filed along with the following attachments -